ArkylTrulock/Analytics_VA/Python_Projects/Fashion_Retail_Sales_Data_Analysis/5_Prescriptive_Sales_Analysis/README.md

   - Recency has a negative correlation with customer lifespan days (-0.79), meaning recent purchases are less common among long-term customers.

 - **Trends And Implications:**.
-  - The strong link between monetary and order value emphasizes the importance of focusing on high spenders for revenue growth.
+  - The strong link between monetary and order value emphasises the importance of focusing on high spenders for revenue growth.
   - High correlation in purchase frequency highlights the need to sustain engagement with frequent buyers to maintain sales volume.
   - The negative correlation of recency and lifespan suggests segments with former long engagement might require different re-engagement strategies.

 - **Actionable Takeaways:**.
-  - Prioritise marketing efforts toward customers with high average order values to maximize revenue potential.
+  - Prioritise marketing efforts toward customers with high average order values to maximise revenue potential.
   - Maintain and enhance communication with frequent buyers to reinforce engagement and loyalty.
   - Develop targeted reactivation campaigns for long-term customers to increase recency and foster continued loyalty.